 Shout Feature Removed

+The Digg Bar was released in early April 2009 and immediately came under fire for multiple reasons.
+The Digg Bar, for those unfamiliar with it, frames the original webpage rather than redirecting to the page specifically.
 One major reason this has been criticized is that it can have a negative effect on a site’s page rank, because the shortened URLs the bar uses don’t give any credit to the original site (some CMSs and blogs have blocked the Digg bar or set it to redirect to the original page).

 The Bury Brigade